-In exceptional and duly justified cases, small items of essential supplies (e.g. small laboratory testing consumables or facilities, etc.) can be eligible for reimbursement, within the global ceiling of EUR 5 000 foreseen for the purchase of goods (see section 6.2.1 of the Twinning Manual).
+In exceptional and duly justified cases, small items of essential supplies (e.g. small laboratory testing consumables or facilities, etc.) can be eligible for reimbursement, within the global ceiling of EUR 20 000 foreseen for the purchase of goods.
+See also sub-section 4 below.